sugiyama-hebbs/v9.1/script/target/readme_version.txt

     reduce pre-probe washout from 20 to 15

 9.13 experiment version
     copied from 9.12 (but task-wise similar to 9.11).
     1S1M  x 10 -> null x 10

 9.14 experiment version
     copied from 9.12.
 Sclamp -> Sptb -> M (Both direction) also has S-null -> Sptb -> M in one rotation direction

 9.15 experiment version
     copied from 9.14.
 Sclamp -> Sptb_clamp -> M (Both direction)
-    Score is based on delta-hand from Sptb to M instead of tgt - hand (performance) in M
-    .152 identical to the original version, except that more Sclamp trialb in each cycle (and less cycles in each block instead)
+    Score is based on delta-hand from Sptb to M instead of tgt - hand (performance) in M .152 identical to the original version, except that more Sclamp trialb in each cycle (and less cycles in each block instead)

 9.160 test version
     5 Sptb-clamp -> 5 M-dhand-avg (+ error clamp)

+9.16 experiment version
+    copied from 9.160 with some modifications